Alan Jones (talkback host): Rugby union

-1982 was the beginning of Jones' association with semi-professional rugby, firstly appointed as (part-time) manager of the NSW Rugby Union team.
+1982 was the beginning of Jones's association with semi-professional rugby.
+His first appointment was as (part-time) manager of the NSW Rugby Union team.
 The next year he served as coach for the Manly Rugby Union team, winning the Shute Shield competition for the first time in 32 years.

-In February 1984, Jones replaced Bob Dwyer as coach of the Australia national rugby union team (the Wallabies).
+In February 1984 Jones replaced Bob Dwyer as coach of the Australia national rugby union team (the Wallabies).
 Jones coached the Australian team for 4 years with 86 victories from 102 matches including 23 victories in 30 Tests.
 When he took the team on it included Mark Ella, and it soon recruited Peter FitzSimons and James Black, both Manly players, and Nick Farr-Jones.
 Also in 1984, Australia's national team, the Wallabies, won the Grand Slam victories over England, Ireland, Wales and Scotland, and a Barbarians side made up of the best players of those countries and France.
 In 1985, Jones was awarded Coach of the Year from the Confederation of Australian Sport.

 The 1986 Bledisloe Cup victory against New Zealand in New Zealand was the first time that had been achieved in 39 years.
 In 1988, Jones was made a Member of the Order of Australia for his service to Rugby Union football.
 In 1989, Jones was elected to the Sport Australia Hall of Fame for his contribution to sport as the Australian rugby union coach.

-In October 2007, Jones signalled his interest in coaching the Wallabies after Queensland Rugby Chairman Peter Lewis suggested to the media he was the right person for the job.
+In October 2007 Jones signalled his interest in coaching the Wallabies after Queensland Rugby Chairman Peter Lewis suggested to the media he was the right person for the job.
 "If Peter Lewis and the Queensland Rugby Union – who have played a major role in Australian rugby for many years – are of the view I am the person who can make that contribution then I am obligated to put my hand up and say, 'Well if that is the case, I'm available'."

-The Australian Rugby Union (ARU) on 14 December 2007 ruled Jones out of the coaching position, instead appointing New Zealand Crusaders coach Robbie Deans.
+On 14 December 2007 the Australian Rugby Union ruled Jones out of the coaching position, instead appointing New Zealand Crusaders coach Robbie Deans.

-In 2017, Jones took up an invitation to coach the Barbarians against the Classic Wallabies in Lismore and the Wallabies in Sydney during the 2017 end-of-year rugby union internationals.
+In 2017 Jones took up an invitation to coach the Barbarians against the Classic Wallabies in Lismore and the Wallabies in Sydney during the 2017 end-of-year rugby union internationals.